servo/servo.org/_posts/2026-03-31-february-in-servo.md

 - **document.queryCommandIndeterm()**, **queryCommandState()**, and **queryCommandValue()** (@TimvdLippe, #42748)
 - the [**canonicalize whitespace**](https://w3c.github.io/editing/docs/execCommand/#canonicalize-whitespace) algorithm – this is used by the ‘delete’, ‘forwardDelete’, and ‘insertText’ commands (@TimvdLippe, #42704)
 - **contentEditable** on **HTMLElement** – for execCommand() only, excluding any support for interactive editing (@TimvdLippe, #42633, #42734)

+We’ve landed some fixes for issues preventing Servo from being built on Windows arm64 (@dpaoliello, @npiesco, #42371, #42341).
+Work to enable Windows arm64 as a build platform is ongoing (@npiesco, #42312).

 ## servoshell